 4 pounds: Gadgets

-Less than 1 pound is my unlocked iPhone 6.
-My newest acquisition that I'm falling fast for.
+Less than 1 pound is my unlocked iPhone.
 With all the beauty and ease of Apple, it automatically and wirelessly syncs all photos and videos it takes from it's fantastic 8 megapixel camera to the cloud and all other Apple devices.
 I love cloud simplicity.
 Throw in a global data sim and you're good to go!

 Ah, my beautiful and brilliant 12 inch MacBook.
 It's super light at only 2 pounds.
 Carrying it around is a breeze.
 The retina display is magical and after trying out the unique keyboard and trackpad on this model, I don't know how I ever lived without them.

 4 pounds: Clothes

 Clothes always weigh more than I think.
 And I'm not that big of a girl.
 But alas, you need clothes.
 I usually have 2 or 3 pairs of shoes and about 15 pieces of clothing: 5 shirts, 5 shorts/pants, and 5 dresses.
 It can all be mixed and layered.
 Also a scarf, undies, socks, swimsuit, hat, and jacket.
 See all the specific things here and count them here.

 It should probably be noted that I'm not at all into fashion and I really could not care less about brand names, so I buy things that are comfortable and cheap.

 I spend almost all my time with animals who are mostly color-blind and don't care what I look like.

 It has also been brought to my attention that I have the wardrobe palette of Johnny Cash.
 I seem to like black.
 Well hey, it matches.
 And, I love me some Cash.